 Fitted with an electric-powered self-tailing winch for hoisting and reefing the mainsail.
 It must be used with special care.
 Personal injury and damage to the boat can result from improper operation.
 Do not allow children to operate.
 Only properly instructed adults should be allowed to operate it.
 Do not wear loose clothing which could possibly be tangled in the mechanism when operating or standing nearby.
 While very handy and a big energy saver, it is difficult for an operator to judge just how much pressure is being applied to the line on the winch.
 The winch is powerful enough to rip the headboard out of a sail.
 Therefore we recommend that the electric power be operated for all but the last couple inches and then switch to manual power with a conventional handle to “sweat up” the last inches.
 To operate the winch, set the breaker on the main panel to ON to supply 12V to the winch relays.
 The winch is a two speed unit.
 The switches for each speed are mounted on the cabin house.
 The winch motor is fused by a 130A breaker located in line and an overload breaker in the aft cabin.
 For safety reasons, the electric motor is automatically deactivated whenever a winch handle is inserted in the winch socket.

-An electric anchor windlass is an available option.
-Mounted on the foredeck, the 1 two foot switches control up and down direction as indicated on switch under the covers.
+An electric anchor windlass is installed.
+Mounted on the foredeck, the two foot switches control up and down direction as indicated on switch under the covers.
 Red is down.
 Black is up.
 The same cautions mentioned above for the electric winch (Sec.
 9-9) apply to the windlass.

 Do not use the windlass to “break-out” an anchor.
 Transfer the anchor rode load to a mooring cleat and use the engine power to break out.
 Always transfer anchor load to a cleat whenever anchored.
 DO NOT use the anchor windlass as a cleat or bollard.

-See the windlass instructions for details on proper operation and selection of rope and chain sizes to fit the gypsy.
+See the windlass instructions for details on proper operation.
+Chain gypsy size is for 5/16” G43.
 Proper matching of rope, chain and gypsy is critical for safe effective operation.